mithhu/React-App-Installation/README.md

 React app installation(without Create React App) with Babel 7, Webpack 4, and React 16

-1. To intall all the nececssary packaages run         npm install
+1. To install all the nececssary packaages run         npm install

-2. To bundle the pacakages and run the app on local server run         npm run start
+2. To bundle the packages and run the app on local server run         npm run start